Postdoctoral Scholars

 Area of Study: I am interested in using ocean observations to inform the development of new physics theories and idealized models in coastal systems.
 Additionally, I am interested in interdisciplinary work that uses the social sciences to identify how physical sciences can be done in a way that most effectively benefits society.
 For my PhD thesis, I studied the impacts of infragravity frequency waves on shallow estuaries through turbulent boundary layer dynamics and performed an interview based study of coastal physical oceanography professors to understand the cultural conflicts and challenges that academic researchers face.

 At Tufts, I will be using observations from Greenland and Alaska to study ocean-glacier interactions in fjord systems.
-Ocean-glacier interactions form a large part of our uncertainty on how fast glaciers in the northern hemisphere.
+Ocean-glacier interactions form a large part of our uncertainty on how fast glaciers in the northern hemisphere retreat.
 By improving our understanding of the relevant dynamics, we can enable climate modelers to better predict future changes.